Systematic Grain Trading: A Case Study

 What is Systematic Grain Trading?

-CropProphet Modeler provides histories of daily updated, weather-driven corn, soybean, and winter wheat yield forecasts enabling the development of systematic trading algorithms.
+CropProphet focuses on providing data to enable weather-based systematic grain trading.
+For example, CropProphet Modeler provides histories of daily updated, weather-driven corn, soybean, and winter wheat yield forecasts, enabling the development of systematic trading algorithms.
 It is designed to enable the creation of systematic grain trading algorithms.

 This study provides an example of testing grain trading strategies using CropProphet Modeler.
-An example of a subset of the 38-year history of CropProphet soybean cross-validated yield forecasts are shown below in Figure 1.
-This is the data used, in conjunction with USDA publicly reported data, to explore the trading strategy.
+Figure 1 shows a subset of the 38-year history of CropProphet soybean cross-validated yield forecasts.
+This data, used in conjunction with USDA publicly reported data, is used to explore the trading strategy.

 Figure 1.
 An example of the CropProphet Modeler data.
 This subset of the data depicts the 2016 to 2021 CropProphet cross-validated US soybean yield forecasts as a percentage of each year’s estimated soybean technology trend yield.